liuchengwucn/kataoto/README.md

     original:
     Goodbye!

-To explore our models in an interactive way, try `interact.py`.
+To explore our models in an interactive way, download the model checkpoints in advance and extract them to the folder `model/`.
+After extracting, the project folder should be something like this.

+    kataoto
+    ├── LICENSE
+    ├── README.md
+    ├── data
+    ├── model
+    │   ├── aspec_encode
+    │   │   ├── bpecodes.en
+    │   │   ├── bpecodes.ja
+    │   │   ├── dict.en.txt
+    │   │   ├── dict.ja.txt
+    │   │   └── model.pt
+    │   ├── aspec_kana
+    │   ├── jesc_encode
+    │   └── jesc_kana
+    ├── requirements.txt
+    └── src

+Then try `interact.py`.
 Enter a blank line to exit.

     $ python src/interact.py
     Please choose the type of the dataset.